SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2022/dev-and-beta-channel-browsers-via-docker-selenium.md

       - "4444:4444"
 ```

-To run on the Dev channel, simply replace the "beta" tags with "dev".
+To run on the more cutting edge -- and hence potentially more buggy -- Dev channel, simply replace the "beta" tags with "dev".

 ### Support

-These images represent pre-release browsers and WebDrivers, and they're not guaranteed to be 100% stable.
-Should you run into any issues with these images, support is limited and is dependent on the browser vendors.
-However, if you believe the issue is related to Selenium, please contact us in the various support channels.
+These Beta and Dev images represent pre-release browsers and WebDrivers, and they're not guaranteed to be 100% stable.
+Should you run into any issues with these images, support from the Selenium community is limited and is dependent on the browser vendors.
+However, if you believe the issue is related to Selenium, please contact us in the [various support channels](/support/).